HRT Phase 1 – Kaaterskill Rail Trail (KRT)

-The original KRT committee formed in 2009 after the Mountaintop Community Resource Strategy was completed.
-The committee prioritized the former Ulster & Delaware railroad line between the Mountain Top Historical Society and Kaaterskill Falls on NYSDEC land as its first trail project.
-The committee worked with the New York-New Jersey Trail Conference, property owners, the Town of Hunter, and NYSDEC to open this pristine, undisturbed stretch of the U & D Railroad as a public hiking trail.
-The Kaaterskill Rail Trail (KRT phase 1) opened in 2013 after years of planning and fundraising.
-Developing the former rail bed into a public trail had been envisioned over many decades and thanks to the dedication of residents, not-for-profit organizations and government agencies, the trail officially opened on National Trails Day in June 2013.
-It offers amazing views of the popular Kaaterskill Falls and provides an important link between the Mountain Top Historical Society and the facilities at the NYS North South Lake campgrounds, dispersing visitors and relieving traffic congestion along Rte.
-23A.
+Developing the former rail bed into a public trail was envisioned for many years.
+Thanks to the participation of the property owners allowing the trail, and to the not-for-profit organizations and government agencies working together, the KRT officially opened on National Trails Day in June 2013.
+It offers amazing views of the popular Kaaterskill Falls and provides an important link between the Mountain Top Historical Society and the facilities at the NYS North South Lake campgrounds, dispersing visitors and relieving traffic congestion along Route 23A.

 On both sides of the KRT is the Mountain Cloves Scenic Byway, the first state designated scenic byway in the Catskill Park.
 To the north is North Lake Road (County Route 18), which leads to the North South Lake State Campground, and to the south is State Route 23A, the gateway to the northern Catskill State Park.